Lulonaut/Hypixel-Verify/README.md

 ### Info
 You can use my Bot by inviting it [here](https://discord.com/oauth2/authorize?client_id=734124502027599925&permissions=402738176&scope=bot)
 However if you do not trust me or simply want to host it on your own, follow the instructions below.
 Please note that your PC has to be online 24/7 if you want to host it on your own.
 So i would consider hosting it on a dedicated Server or somewhere else.
+If you are hosting it on Heroku take a look into the [useful for hosting](https://github.com/Lulonaut/Hypixel-Verify/tree/master/useful%20for%20hosting) folder.

 ### Python Version